Visual Arts

 Scholastic Art Awards Exhibition

-Thirty-five ‘Iolani School students currently have 47 stunning pieces of artwork on display at the 60th Annual Hawai‘i Regional Scholastic Art Awards Exhibition at the Hawai‘i State Art Museum (HiSAM).
+Fifteen ‘Iolani School students currently have 20 stunning pieces of artwork on display at the 61st Annual Hawai‘i Regional Scholastic Art Awards Exhibition at the Hawai‘i State Art Museum (HiSAM).

-Each work, which was judged along with thousands of statewide entries, was recognized with a 2023 Scholastic Art Award.
-‘Iolani Upper School students received a total of 47 Gold Key, Silver Key and Honorable Mention awards in all visual art disciplines: Drawing, Painting, Photography, Design 3-D, Ceramics and Mixed Media.
-Included in that group are two nominees for American Visions awards.
+Each work, which was judged along with thousands of statewide entries, was recognized with a 2024 Scholastic Art Award.
+‘Iolani Upper School students received a total of 78 Gold Key, Silver Key and Honorable Mention awards in all visual art disciplines: Drawing, Painting, Photography, Design 3-D, Ceramics and Mixed Media.
+In addition, Patrick Zhang '24 received the prestigious American Visions Award for his sculpture "A Falcon in the Storm."

 The Scholastic Art & Writing Awards program is the longest-running and most prestigious student arts recognition program in the United States.
 It was established in 1923 by M.R.
 Robinson to encourage, foster, and reward student creativity across the country.